Facts about OxyContin

 Abuse-Deterrent opioids have been recognized as part of the effort to make misuse and abuse of opioids more difficult

-In 2010, Purdue became the first company to receive FDA approval for an opioid with abuse-deterrent properties with its reformulation of OxyContin.
-Purdue spent nearly a decade and hundreds of millions of dollars on developing reformulated OxyContin.
+In 2010, Purdue received FDA approval for reformulated OxyContin after spending nearly a decade and hundreds of millions of dollars on its development.
 In 2013, based on laboratory and clinical data, the FDA granted OxyContin the first-ever label stating that the medication has abuse-deterrent properties that are expected to make it more difficult to abuse via injection and snorting.
 However, abuse by injection, intranasal and oral route is still possible, and all opioids, including those with FDA-recognized abuse-deterrent properties, carry risks of addiction, abuse, and misuse, which can lead to overdose and death.
 Today, the FDA continues to encourage the development of opioid pain medications that are harder to manipulate and abuse.36

 No single product or company should be blamed for the current opioid addiction crisis